-A perfectly reasonable request, and you can certainly do so.
+Want to play?
 There are three flavours available: standalone versions that you can download for Windows or Mac, and a web version compatible with any browser that has the Unity Web Player plugin installed.
 Thanks go to independant game developer IndieSkies for hosting the web version.

 Will you take up the challenge and try to climb to the top of the online high score table?